backstage/backstage/docs/references/glossary.md

 ## Backstage

-1. A platform for creating and deploying [developer portals](#developer-portal), originally created at Spotify.
+1. A open source framework for creating and deploying [developer portals](#developer-portal), originally created at Spotify.
 Backstage is an incubation-stage open source project of the [Cloud Native Computing Foundation](#cloud-native-computing-foundation).

 2. [The Backstage Framework](#backstage-framework).